CT6057 - Computer Vision (2025/26)

 Balance of independent study and scheduled teaching activity

-Students will develop thorough understanding of fundamental theory and underlying mathematics behind the image processing algorithms of computer vision systems through scheduled lectures and guided independent learning aided with a recommended reading list.
+Students will develop thorough understanding of fundamental theory and underlying mathematics behind the image processing algorithms of computer vision systems through schedule lectures and guided independent learning aided with recommended reading list.

-The laboratory sessions/ supervised workshops, in particular, are provided to support students in gaining practical experience in effective use of the professional programming environment or IDE (Integrated Development Environment) and associated accessories in implementing algorithmic solutions for computer vision systems.
+The laboratory sessions/ supervised workshops are provided to support students in gaining practical experience in effective use of professional programming environment or IDE (Integrated Development Environment) and associated accessories in implementing algorithmic solutions for computer vision systems.

-Appropriate blended learning approaches and technologies such as the University’s VLE (WebLearn), library resources, CPED (Centre for Professional and Educational Development) and specialised laboratory resources will be used to facilitate and support student learning, in particular, to:
+Appropriate blended learning approaches and technologies such as the University’s VLE (WebLearn), library resources, CPED (Centre for Professional and Educational Development) and specialised laboratory resources will be used to facilitate and support student learning to:

 Students are encouraged to keep reflective commentaries on their weekly learning activities and tasks carried out during scheduled learning and teaching as well as during guided independent learning.

-Students are expected and encouraged to work individually as well as in groups to complete their laboratory exercises and group essays.
+Students are expected and encouraged to work individually as well as in groups to complete their laboratory exercises and group essay.

-Students have opportunity of i) quick consultation with the module leader during his/her office hours; ii) booking one to one session with academic mentor(s)
+Students have opportunity of (i) quick consultation with the module leader during his/her office hours; and (ii) booking one to one session with academic mentor(s).

 Learning outcomes